cionescu/legacy-cionescu.github.io/_drafts/appointment-reminders-twilio.md

 tags: organisely twilio ruby-on-rails
 ---

 Most business dealing with scheduling appointments are having troubles with no-shows.
 [A study published in 2017][text-reminders] revealed that sending text reminders before an appointment can increase the attendance rates.

-> Blah

 I'm going to present the steps required for building an automated appointment reminder system using Ruby on Rails.